 She is a public speaker and has made research presentations at national American Association of Diabetes Educator meetings and American Association of Nursing.
-Her most recent publication describes a nursing practice model for diabetes management in primary care.
+Her most recent publication discusses prevention of hypoglycemia in a variety of care settings.

 Dr. Brackney knew she wanted to be a part of the Appalachian State nursing program the moment she heard Chancellor Peacock announce the university’s plan to begin a nursing program of study.
 Currently she prepares students for the future of nursing in all three of the nursing department's programs of study (RN-BSN, BSN, and MSN in Nursing Education).

 Department: Department of Nursing